lopter/lightsd/docs/protocol.rst

 ---------------

-Commands that manipulate bulbs will take a *target* argument to define on which bulb(s) the operation should apply:
+Commands that manipulate bulbs will take a *target* argument to define on which bulb(s) the operation should apply.
+The target argument is either a string (identifying a target as explained in the following table), or an array of strings (targets).

 +-----------------------------+-----------------------------------------------+
 | ``*``                       | targets all bulbs                             |